-Fusion is the process which powers the sun and other stars.
-The fusion reaction between deuterium and tritium produces helium and a neutron with a high energy which can be used to heat the steam cycle of a power station for generating electricity.
-The fusion of all the atoms in one liter of a deuterium-tritium gas mixture would create roughly enough energy to provide the yearly needs of an average size house.
+Fusion is the energy process that powers the sun and other stars.
+The fusion reaction between deuterium and tritium produces helium and a neutron with a high energy level, which can be used to heat the steam cycle of a power station for generating electricity.
+This process is so powerful that the fusion of all atoms in one litre of deuterium-tritium gas mixture would create roughly enough energy to cover the yearly needs of an average-sized house.

-To make fusion happen, a hot gas (plasma) has to be heated to over 100 million degrees which fuses nuclei together.
-In the sun it is gravity that “holds” the hot plasma.
-On Earth, magnetic fields are needed to confine the plasma.
+To make fusion happen, the positively charged nuclei have to be provided with enough kinetic energy (and thus high speed) to ensure they can overcome their mutual electrostatic repulsion at the time of collision.
+To achieve this high level of kinetic energy, a hot gas (plasma) has to be heated to a very high temperature of over 100 million degrees, which fuses nuclei together.
+While the sun's gravity is able to "hold" the hot plasma, on Earth, magnetic fields are needed to confine the plasma.

 The so-called "Stellarator" is an alternative concept to the Tokamak.
 Due to its complex magnetic field, the construction of this device is highly challenging, but this design is in principle suitable for continuous (=non-pulsed) operation.
 The experimental device Wendelstein 7-X has recently been completed and is operated by the Max-Planck Institute for Plasma Physics in Greifswald.